Colorado Press Women, an affiliate of the National Federation of Press Women, was founded in 1941 and incorporated in 1962. NFPW was founded in 1937.

 National Federation of Press Women

 NFPW is an organization of professional journalists and communicators, both men and women.
-For more than 70 years, we have promoted the highest ethical standards while looking toward the future in professional development, networking, and protecting our First Amendment rights.
+For 80 years, we have promoted the highest ethical standards while looking toward the future in professional development, networking, and protecting our First Amendment rights.
 Our objectives are to:

 - Keep members at the top of their abilities through dynamic seminars, exceptional networking opportunities, and national publications featuring the hottest tips in the industry.